oyebolakolapo/LightHouse-Labs-Final-Project-Tableau/README.md

 ## Challenges
 (discuss challenges you faced in the project)
-More time was needed to explore more visualizations
+More time needed to explore more visualizations

 ## Future Goals
 (what would you do if you had more time?)